Good till the last drop

 However you swing it, fall is one of the best times to be in Tupper Lake — it offers a great crossover of all the things we love about summer, and all the splendors of autumn.
 Don't let the snow arrive without first taking advantage of all the fun fall has in store for you.

 Start by finding lodging, then set aside some time to try our recommended fall activities.
 Or, maybe you'd prefer to create your own list?
 There really is so much to do!
-Maybe you want to slow things down and take a Tupper Lake beer tour — sampling some of the products on tap from our local breweries, or perhaps you're looking to sneak off for a relaxing fall bike ride along the multi-use recreation trail.
-Or maybe, just maybe, you simply want to escape it all and kick back in one of our 10 favorite places to do practically nothing — no worries, we've got you covered!
+Maybe you want to slow things down and discover Tupper Lake craft beer — sampling some of the products on tap from our local breweries, or perhaps you're looking to sneak off for a relaxing fall bike ride along the multi-use recreation trail — no worries, we've got you covered!